Subscribe To This Site

 Whatever you do, bury the old fight.
 Put the battle ax down.
 It doesn’t matter who was right or wrong, or what the disagreement was about.
 What matters is that you can save the relationship if someone will step forward and take action.

-The mending of the broken relationship begins the moment one person steps up and re‑establishes contact, sending the clear message that he/she cares more about the relationship than proving their side of the dispute.
+The mending of the broken relationship begins the moment one person steps up and does the loving thing, re‑establishes contact, and sends the clear message that he/she cares more about the relationship than proving their side of the dispute.

 Go to Advice on Relationships from Mending Broken Relationships